glasnt/talks/2019_05_PyConUS.podium/slides.md

 ???

-We have up to 489 colours.
-We only have a certain number of colours we can physically use, save for dying our own, but that's a problem for another medium.

-TODO MORE HERE BAD KATIE
+We have 100 wool colours to work with.
+So, we need to ensure that our source images only use these colours

 Thankfully, we can solve this problem with a little bit of python
 ---